Saujanya-rajvanshi/THEORY/README.md

 the hardware andperforms the most crucialtasks.
 a.
 Heart of OS/Core component
 b.
 Very first part of OS to load on start-up.
-2. User space: Where application software runs, apps don’t have privileged access to the underlying hardware.
+2. **User space :** Where application software runs, apps don’t have privileged access to the underlying hardware.
 It interacts with kernel.
 a.
 GUI
 b.
 CLI